ZiedYT/chats-revenge-public/README.md

     - More to come :D
 ## How To Use
 - Download the zip of the lastest release [here](https://github.com/ZiedYT/chats-revenge-public/releases)
+- If you want to use Bits, add the bits extension to your channel [here](https://dashboard.twitch.tv/extensions/6fwhzhvt0ljihf9o1vzvjfp12jvkax-0.0.1), and configure the bits rewards you want to add
 - Extract the zip
 - As admin, run chatsRevenge.exe (or chatsRevenge_console.exe if the other one doesnt run)
 - A window will open, go to the second tab (credentials)